 Plus, if your family is on a special diet as ours is, visiting an ice cream shop or parlor isn’t a real option.
 You can, of course, find dairy-free options pretty much everywhere you go these days, but to find dairy-free AND low carb in an ice cream is pretty much impossible.

-So I’m a huge advocate of homemade ice cream makers and popsicle molds.
-They’re a must for families on special diets that don’t have “special incomes”, if you know what I mean.
+So I’m a huge advocate of ice cream makers and popsicle molds.
+They’re a must for families on special diets that don’t have “special incomes,” if you know what I mean.

 And if you have a high-speed blender like a Vitamix or Blendtec, you can make loads of healthy ice creamy treats in your blender.
 If you can handle the carbs, frozen bananas are an amazing base for homemade dairy-free ice creams.

-And for the low carbers out there, avocado works amazingly well and so do frozen fruits like peach, strawberry, blueberry, etc. It’s amazing what you can do with one of those machines!
+For the low carbers out there, avocado works amazingly well (check out this Chocolate Avocado Ice Cream), and so do frozen fruits like peach, strawberry, blueberry, etc. It’s amazing what you can do with one of those machines!

 Anyhow, thanks to a blogger friend of mine who no longer is blogging, I have this recipe for sugar-free fudgesicles that is not only sugar-free, but is dairy-free too.